openvcloud/docs/docs/_archive/GridPortal/CheckStatus.md

 ## Grid healthchecker checks on:

-- That all nodes are ping-able synchoronously and asynchronously.
+- All nodes are ping-able synchronously and asynchronously.
 - All nodes have a heartbeat (have reported to the master node within the last two minutes).
 - All nodes have redis running and have suffecient memory.
 - All nodes' disks have more than 10% of disk space available.